-- 2. Homework guidelines will be established using the following criteria: - a.
-Each school year, schools will communicate the school's homework procedures with all stakeholders. - b.
-Teachers are required to ensure that homework is accommodated/modified as necessary in accordance with students' IEPs and Section 504 Plans. - c.
-Teachers will provide feedback on homework assignments. - d.
-Homework assignments may not be assigned or due on a day schools are closed due to inclement weather or unplanned closures. - e.
-Homework may not be assigned over the summer for any courses, nor winter or spring breaks for middle or high school courses. - f.
+- 3. Homework guidelines will be established using the following criteria: - a.
+The appropriate amount of time that students are required to spend on homework is as follow: - i.
+For courses that are not for high school credit, each instructor may assign an average of, at most, one hour of homework per week.
+Not all classes will require homework.
+Some classes might require students to spend more or less time on homework than is typical. - ii.
+For courses that are for high school credit, each instructor may assign an average of, at most, one and a half hours of homework per week.
+Not all classes will require homework.
+Some classes might require students to spend more or less time on homework than is typical. - b.
+A syllabus is recommended for distribution at the beginning of every semester outlining each course's requirements, including regular assignments, projects, possible due dates, and procedures for requesting feedback on assignments. - c.
+Teachers are required to ensure that homework is accommodated/modified as necessary in accordance with students' IEPs and Section 504 Plans. - d.
+Teachers will provide feedback on homework assignments. - e.
+Homework may not be assigned or due on a day schools are closed due to inclement weather or unplanned closures. - f.
+Homework may not be assigned over the summer for any courses, nor winter or spring breaks for middle or high school courses. - g.
 A student may make up and receive a recorded grade for homework not completed due to the observance of a religious holiday.
-Students returning from a religious holiday observance will have an equal number of school days to complete make-up work. - g.
-Homework may be graded in grades 6-12 but cannot exceed 10% of the total grade.
+Students returning from a religious holiday observance will have an equal number of school days to complete make-up work. - h.
+Homework may be graded in Grades 6-12 but cannot exceed 10 percent of the total grade.